dharik/nerp-typeform/README.md

 * I didn't use typescript, again to match an existing tech stack, but I definitely would have otherwise

-* I used plain old Express.
-I think it's a good choice.
-There are other paths like Nest.JS, but that would've taken too long to learn and maybe overkill.
-I like how simple this ended up.

 * I deployed on EC2 + RDS to match existing tech stack.
 But I could have tried a few other options:
-  * Host frontend on netlify (or equivalent) + backend on lambdas
+  * Host frontend on netlify (or equivalent)
+  * Backend on lambdas
-  * Elastic beanstalk has a node/postgres starter kit.
+  * Elastic beanstalk has a node/postgres template.
 Could be better if that handles autoscaling and EC2 <-> RDS security / config
   * Heroku or equivalent